ZWO ASIAIR Plus Review

 ZWO supplied a demo version of the ASIAIR Plus to me, but it is on loan unless I decide to purchase it from them.
 These are my honest, real-world opinions, and ZWO does not have any control over what I say.

 Although my astrophotography reviews are not overly technical, they are practical and hands-on.
-At the time of writing, I’ve used the ASIAIR Plus to run a number of deep-sky imaging sessions in the backyard.
+I have used the ASIAIR to control many successful astrophotography sessions in the backyard, and beyond.

 This significantly cuts down on the number of cables running all over your imaging system.